Frequently Asked Questions

 What is the meaning of the flame of community and the chalice?

 The ritual of kindling a flame in a chalice at the beginning of the service is common to many Unitarian Universalist congregations.
 The flame in our chalice symbolizes the light of truth, the equality between the congregation and the minister in matters of faith, and our concern for all people everywhere.
-Learn more about the history of The Flaming Chalice.Individuals, couples or families may sign up online to light the chalice, or contact our Administrator.
+Learn more about the history of The Flaming Chalice.What are the candles of remembrance and healing?

 This is a ritual that we incorporated into our service after the tragic shootings at Virginia Tech in April 2007.
 Many of our members find that it is meaningful and comforting to light a candle in remembrance of a loved one, as an expression of hope in a time of difficulty, or an expression of gratitude in a time of joy.